 By far, Cherokee is the most claimed of all Native American ancestry.
 The 2000 U.S. federal census reported that 729,522 Americans claimed Cherokee heritage.
 By 2010, the number had increased to 819,105, some 70 percent of them—white folks—declaring mixed race.
 I grew up in southern Alabama and northwest Florida, so this statistic is no surprise.
 Bring up native culture in conversation, and someone will claim native heritage.
 Nine out of ten times, that heritage will be Cherokee, usually “traced” to an Indian princess—never mind that no such tribal status ever existed.

 Throughout the country’s history since the European invasion, Americans have used mixed-race status for personal advantage.
 For example, a person with African American and white heritage who looked white would usually pass as white to avoid discrimination as she or he rose in society as only whites could do.
 Even today, most people who have less than twenty-eight percent African-American ancestry, according to a 2014 23andMe genetics study, claim white-only heritage.
 Conversely, whites are increasingly quick to claim native ancestry in an effort to gain perceived minority advantages in employment or scholarships.
 Making the claim is easy.
-Since 2000, the Census Bureau has allowed people to check multiple boxes for race and ethnicity without proof or validation.
+Since 2000, the Census Bureau has allowed people to check multiple boxes for race and ethnicity without proof.

 This kind of ethnic multi-checking has created an alternate reality for native heritage.
 Until recently, tribes determined membership on whether a person spoke the language and followed cultural practices which defined cultural affinity with the tribe.
 As white claims rose, blood quantum became the standard determinant.
 If one grandparent, for example, belonged to a tribe but the other three grandparents did not, a person was considered to have one-quarter blood quantum.
 Before 1963, the Eastern Band of Cherokee Indians allowed anyone with at least one-thirty-second blood quantum (one great-great-great native grandparent) to join the tribe, but the claim had to be documented.
 You couldn’t just check a box.
 After 1963, the standard increased to one-sixteenth.

-Before the mid-1800s, the Cherokee were the south’s most populace tribe, numbering around 16,000.
+Before the mid-1800s, the Cherokee were the southeastern U.S.’s most populace tribe, numbering around 16,000.
 But they had something whites wanted—land for farming and gold mining.
 And let’s not forget racial prejudice.
 These were local Indians after all, substandard humans in the European mindset.
 To appease white desire, the U.S. government in 1838 and 1839 forcibly removed the southern Cherokee to the Indian Territory in what later became Oklahoma.
 After removal and as tensions rose between north and south in the run-up to the Civil War, whites realized an advantage in claiming Cherokee ancestry, insisting these claimed ancestors had escaped forced removal to hide, remain, and marry in the south.
 Official records, however, indicate that few, if any, Cherokee escaped removal, although 4,000 died on the Trail of Tears en route to the Indian Territory.
 Claiming Cherokee ancestry enabled southerners to step out of their role as oppressor by legitimizing themselves as native born rather than of European origin.
 The claim thereby relieved them of guilt for what they’d done to the actual Cherokee and established a delusional native right to defend their despotic system of slavery from an “aggressive” federal government.

 This delusional mindset has had a long shelf life.
 It’s evident today in southern Pretendians’ defense of the rebel battle flag as heritage not hate and their unyielding support of political candidates who promote xenophobic and racist ideology.
 Claiming ownership of an imagined native past allows these whites to forgive themselves for their European ancestors’ aggression against native peoples and their own present-day assaults against different cultures, races, and ethnicities.